 Also of concern is the use of fetal bovine serum in this study.
 Aside from the cruel nature in which this product is obtained, fbs is a major source of viral contaminants which once present, are almost impossible to remove from cultures.
 It can contain viruses, prions (a protein that can transform into a rogue agent) and mycoplasma, each of which can skew the outcome of scientific experiments.
 It can also interfere with genotypic and phenotypic cell stability, which can also influence experimental outcome.
 Such concerns were raised by researchers themselves at CSIRO back in 2006 during discussion with HRA and suggestions of alternative non-animal mediums were provided.

 The experiment was funded by the National Health and Medical Research Council of Australia (NHMRC) through fellowships and project grants (1002270; $655,074), NHMRC program grant 510448 ($18,744,238.25), and by the Victorian Operational Infrastructure Support Program.

 What You Can Do

-Please use the form below to encourage the University of Melbourne and CSIRO to cease their use of non-human primates for research.
+Please use the form below to encourage the University of Melbourne to cease the use of non-human primates for research.
 You can use the text provided or compose your own (remember personalised messages carry more weight).

-Your message will be sent via email to the Vice-Chancellor of The University of Melbourne, and the CEO of CSIRO.
+Your message will be sent via email to the Vice-Chancellor of The University of Melbourne.